 2025

-V. Acting for the Camera: Shape Your Acting Muscle
+V. Acting for the Camera: Focus Your Acting Muscle

 Level: COMMITTED ACTORS WHO HAVE COMPLETED CORE TECHNIQUE